15 Fast-Growing Survival Vegetables for Your Crisis Garden

 Tip: Avoid picking the central growing point to ensure continuous leaf production.

-Mustard greens are fast-growing and ideal for warmer temperatures.
+Mustard greens are fast-growing vegetables that are ideal for warmer temperatures.
 Ready in about 30 days, these greens add a spicy kick to salads and stir-fries.

 Season: Spring to early summer